Why STROM R3 is Definitely Going to be The Next e2o

 Like all of the existing manufacturers, Strom, too, believes that we don’t need bigger cars because “studies” suggest that average occupancy is 1.6!
 OK!

-Not just because, say, average occupied area in a house is 4 sq feet, it doesn’t mean one has to live in a 4sq ft house always?!
+Just because, say, average occupied area in a house is 4 sq feet, it doesn’t mean one has to live in a 4sq ft house always?!
 Especially in a country like India, where most of us can’t afford multiple vehicles (my 2nd car to drop kids to school, my 3rd car to bring groceries, my 4th car for my pet), and don’t have enough parking space, this logic doesn’t make sense no matter how many “studies” suggest it.
 Most of us can own only 1 car to serve all the purposes.

 So, although your data and the actual issue is true, please don’t market your car with that statement – “average occupancy is 1.6”.